angelolunzagaevangelistaiii/christian-daily-devotion/README.md

-# Christian Daily Devotion Tracker
+# Daily Devotion & Scripture Reminder App (PHP + MySQL + JS)
-PHP/MySQL app for daily devotions.
+A web app for Christians to read daily devotions, mark them as read, track progress, and manage content via an Admin panel.

 ## Setup Instructions
 1. Clone the repository: